codefresh-io/codefresh-onprem-helm/codefresh/README.md

 - [Create an Index in Atlas DB](https://www.mongodb.com/docs/atlas/atlas-ui/indexes/#create-an-index)
 - [Create an Index with mongosh](https://www.mongodb.com/docs/manual/reference/method/db.collection.createIndex/)

+##### ⚠️ Upgrading when the indexes are maintained manually

+If you maintain indexes manually and you upgrade your On-Prem installation you must create all indexes which were introduced from your current version up to the version you upgrade to manually.

+You can follow [Upgrading section](#upgrading) to see what changes were made for indexes in every specific release.

 ### High Availability

 The chart installs the non-HA version of Codefresh by default.
 If you want to run Codefresh in HA mode, use the example values below.